Saturday, May 21, 2011

 ADULT BRAINS

-But such research does not repeat in humans, for ethical reasons: the young people who would participate in smoking and thus would learn would be a big risk to get addicted to the cigarette.
+But such research is not repeated in humans, for ethical reasons: the young people who would participate in smoking and thus would learn would be at a big risk of getting addicted to cigarettes.